 Having a better everydaymemory can be done by committing to three ideas:

 - Understand that having a “good” memory takes effort

 - Be willing to pay more attention in everyday life

 - Abandon strategies that do not promote remembering

-Join me in learning more about Human Memory as I bring out some of the most interesting aspects of memory and memory improvement from my teaching and general research in the field.
+Join me here as I explore some of the most interesting aspects of memory and memory improvement from my teaching own research.